RobertLippai/brickset-tracker-spring-api/README.md

 | PUT    | /{id}    | Updates an existing tag by its ID.       |
 | DELETE | /{id}    | Deletes a tag by its ID.                 |

-_Endpoints for managing the relationship between Sets and Tags (like adding a tag to a set) will be implemented soon._

 ## Roadmap
 **The following features are planned to bring it closer to the original Flask application and beyond:**